acdirican/invetory-master-jpa-hibernate/README.md

 The project allows you to keep track of a product inventory with supplier information.
 Therefore, it includes two entities: Product and Supplier.
 There is an one-to-many relationship between them.

-In terms JPA features, the project runs queries using SQL, JPQL, NamedQueries, stored procedure, NamedStoredProcedure.
+In terms JPA features, the project runs queries using SQL, JPQL, NamedQueries, stored procedure, NamedStoredProcedure, as well ass Entity, Embeddable and SecondaryTable.

 You can run the project using JPA (EntityManager, persistance.xml) or native Hibernate (Session, hibernate.cfg.xml) using the factory BaseRepository